 But that year was not lost on some of the Korean nation’s most influential pop culture figures and most famous cultural exporters.
 Locked out of China both physically and online (Chinese authorities reportedly blocked online sharing platforms that facilitate access to Korean dramas and music in light of the THAAD dispute) until November 2017, touring K-pop brands wasted no time looking West for opportunities.

-It is no secret that Western fashion and cosmetics giants, for instance, have been keen to rely on wildly influential K-pop stars – including G-Dragon and Taeyang, both of boyband BigBang; CL and Dara, formerly of 2NE1, both of whom have embarked on successful solo careers; Sehun, Zico, the boys of EXO and BTS, and many others – as a way to boost their sales in the Far East.
+It is no secret that Western fashion and cosmetics giants, for instance, have been keen to rely on wildly influential K-pop stars – including G-Dragon and Taeyang, both of boyband BigBang; CL and Dara, formerly of 2NE1, both of whom have embarked on successful solo careers; Sehun, Zico, the boys of EXO and BTS, and many others – as a way to boost their sales in East Asia.

 As indicated by the presence of these figures in more than merely Eastern-specific advertising campaigns – and in ads and on red carpets in the West – their appeal is increasingly growing on an international scale.

 CL, for instance, has appeared in ad campaigns for Alexander Wang, Taeyang for Fendi, and G-Dragon for Chanel – just a few of the examples on a relatively long list of partnerships between brands and K-pop stars.
 In addition, many of these same mega-stars routinely turn up at fashion month events, either in New York, London, Milan, or Paris – and land on the websites of the Western fashion press, where they have created interest thanks not only to their unique style.